tomhendra/courses/16-fem-design-to-code/3-svg-essentials-and-animation-v2/README.md

 - If we need to target the first SVG again we can.
 - We need to hide the first shape.
 - It only works on paths.
+- For circles and rectangles etc. we need to convert them to paths to use MorphSVG.
 - Another thing we can do is use `shapeIndex` to finely tune the MorphSVG animations.

 ```js
 TweenMax.to("#start", 1, { morphSVG: { shape: "#end", shapeIndex: "1" } });
 ```

-- Default is `shapeIndex: "auto"`
+- Default is `shapeIndex: "auto"`.
-- Load the extra plugin, and a GUI will come up
+- Load the extra plugin, and a GUI will appear.
-- Usually auto will be correct, but you can pick
+- Usually auto will be correct, but you can pick.
-- Use `findShapeIndex(#start, #end)`
+- Use `findShapeIndex(#start, #end)`.

 ### 6.8.
 Bonus Demos